Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 Keep in mind that chicken meat requires a shorter marinating time compared to other types of meat.

 For now, let’s take a closer look at different types of marinades.
-The type of marinade you opt for will impact the flavor of the meat and how long will the chicken marinate.
+The kind of marinade you opt for will impact the flavor of the meat and how long the chicken will marinate.

 1. Acidic Marinade